learn-co-curriculum/phase-1-youre-a-dom-manipulation-expert/README.md

 But...obviously most people don't interact with web pages by opening up the Chrome DevTools console and writing JavaScript commands.
-If we could tell the web page to do that work when some event happens (click of an image, double click inside of a square, etc.) we'd be closer to the web experiences that we're already familiar with.
+If we could tell the web page to do that work when some event happens (clicking an image, double clicking inside a square, etc.) we'd be closer to the web experiences that we're already familiar with.

 The important part is that you've mastered the first pillar.
 Two more down and you're going to be building the rich web applications of your dreams!